-Water Content Levels of Specific Crops
+Water Content Levels of Wine Grape Berries

 Agricultural Electronics Corporation Home Page

-Over the years the Phytogram has been used to compile and process Petiole and Berry Water Content statistics.
+Over the years the Phytogram has been used to compile and process Berry Water Content statistics.
 Such measurements were developed over the entire growing season, 24/7.
 This has enabled Irrigation Managers to review plant-based site status via the Internet.
 From this experience, the Agricultural Electronics Corporation is able to suggest hydration level ranges for specific crops.
 All values are expressed in nfd/mm (nanofarads per millimeter) - U.S. Patent 6,870376B1.

 To schedule berry ripeness and flavor the Viticulturist or Irrigation Manager would hold the hydration level within a specific range during the two to three week flavor intensification period prior to harvest.
 Experience with the Phytogram has shown these berry hydration levels to be: